saketkunwar/erl_dht/readme.txt

-you can configure the events file or make your own simulations events erl -pa ./ebin and at the erl promt simul:eventtest("events.txt"). or simul:start(Num). where Num is the number of nodes
+you can configure the events file or make your own simulations events erl -pa ./ebin and at the erl promt erl_dht:eventtest("events.txt"). or erl_dht:start(Num). where Num is the number of nodes

-Have a look at simul.erl or it's doc do perform live tests while the simulation is running.Since the simulation terminal spews simulation result it's better to spawn two terminal,one for simulation and the other to send simulation specific querries through rpc call.
+Have a look at simul.erl or it's doc to perform live tests while the simulation is running.Since the simulation terminal spews simulation result it's better to spawn two terminal,one for simulation and the other to send simulation specific querries through rpc call.

 Directory structure